Measles resurgence in the United States: 2024 Florida outbreak

-Chicago
+2024 Chicago outbreak

 In March 2024, the Chicago Department of Public Health declared it had detected two measles cases.
 The two measles cases were Chicago's first since 2019.
 The cases were detected in a migrant shelter in the Pilsen neighborhood at 2241 S. Halsted Street.

 More cases at the shelter were reported the week of March 10.
 On March 12, a Centers for Disease Control and Prevention team arrived in Chicago to assist with the outbreak.
 On March 13, the Chicago Department of Public Health announced that all residents of the shelter able to receive a vaccine had received one.
 On March 14, two cases were reported in Chicago Public Schools, Cooper Dual Language Academy and Armour Elementary, bringing the total cases in the city to 10.
 On March 15, Chicago announced it would require migrants at city shelters receive the MMR vaccine.
 As of March 15, there were 12 cases of measles in the city.